AlexanderJCS/wordle-console/README.md

 How to play:
 1. Play like how you would play any wordle game.
 How to play wordle: https://www.nytimes.com/games/wordle/index.html
+2. At the end of a game, there will be a grid of emojis you can copy/paste to share the round.

 Credit to wordle for the idea.
 This is just a clone of the game: https://www.nytimes.com/games/wordle/index.html